Menu

 Land and Water

-Arizona’s public lands and water are among our most precious resources, supporting diverse wildlife and offering opportunities for outdoor recreation.
-With over 30 million acres of public land — nearly half the state's land — Arizonans are fortunate to have access to spaces where they can hike, hunt, camp, fish, and connect with the great outdoors.
+Arizona’s public lands and water are vital resources, supporting wildlife, providing recreational opportunities, and contributing to the state’s economy.
+Covering over 30 million acres—nearly half of the state’s land—these public lands are used for hiking, hunting, camping, and fishing.
 However, both our land and water are under threat from drought, increasing temperatures, development, and fragmentation, making it essential to protect these resources for future generations.

 Arizona Wildlife Federation